altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "It would be better to think this over...
 I am now a hostage, so Eric can't make any sudden moves.
 This is a question that will decide your life.
 If you consider it carefully, you will see my proposal is a better solution.
 Ah, right, there we're similar incidents like this.
 I will explain them briefly, please listen--"<br/>

-Regis gave 3 stories depicting successful negotiations.
+Regis gave 3 stories depicting successful negotiations.<br/>

-Just when his hands that was raised were tiring.
+Just when his hands that was raised were tiring.<br/>

 "What are you doing!?"<br/>

 The girl with crimson hair showed up in the dining hall, it's Altina!

-Behind her were Jerome and Evrard.
+Behind her were Jerome and Evrard.<br/>

-Eric and Clarisse relaxed.
+Eric and Clarisse relaxed.<br/>

-Phew~~~~~ Regis breathe easy.
+Phew~~~~~ Regis breathe easy.<br/>

 "Finally here?"<br/>

 "Even Eric didn't came back, so I decided to take a look to see what happened...
 What is going on!?"<br/>

-Altina glared.
+Altina glared.<br/>

-Becker's face turned pale.
+Becker's face turned pale.<br/>

 "Not, nothing...
 This...
 Is a misunderstanding!"<br/>

-Regis can finally lower his hands.
+Regis can finally lower his hands.<br/>

 "Clarisse was being assaulted...
 When I said I will press charges, he charged at us."<br/>

 "You little!?
 Didn't you want to make a deal!?"<br/>

-Becker roared.
+Becker roared.<br/>

-Regis shook his head.
+Regis shook his head.<br/>

 "My apologies...
 But proposing a deal is a way of buying time.
 Man will lose their cool when an opportunity presents itself.
 For example, when you had to kill 3 people and one of them charge at you first.
 A charming proposal might be bait for a trap...
 It is normal to be confused, it's a decision that will decide the future of your life...
 Well, someone will come if I drag for time."<br/>

-Becker's eyes turned bloodshot.
+Becker's eyes turned bloodshot.<br/>

 Will he shoot because of agitation?
 Regis was worrying about this...
-But Becker suddenly sighed.
+But Becker suddenly sighed.<br/>

 "Oh~~, why did it turn out this way!
 My subordinate was attacked from behind without reason, I had no choice but to draw my gun, now you are pushing the blame on me!?
 This is a conspiracy!
 A trap to frame me!"<br/>